avabellaw/shark-quiz/readme.md

 ### Known Bugs

 * I had to add an if statement to stop nextButtonTooltip.show(); from being run in Jest.
-I did this because the function is unavailable in the test enviroment and I'm unable to figure out why.
+I did this because the function is unavailable in the test environment and I'm unable to figure out why.

 ### Deployment